Robbie Katter: Political career (2012–present)

 He won Mount Isa at the 2012 state election, pushing Labor incumbent Betty Kiernan into third place.
 He capitalised on his family's name recognition in the area.
 Mount Isa was virtually coextensive with the western portion of his father's federal seat of Kennedy, and much of the eastern portion of the seat was once part of the elder Katter's old state seat of Flinders.

 After his election to the Legislative Assembly, he became Queensland leader of his father's party, but on 29 November 2012, it was announced that he had been succeeded as leader by Ray Hopper, and would become the party's "parliamentary secretary".
 Following Hopper's defeat at the 2015 election, Katter once again became state leader.

 The state electorate of Mount Isa was abolished in 2017, and Katter followed most of his constituents into the new seat of Traeger.
 The new seat was essentially the northern, more urbanised portion of Katter's former seat, and is based on Mount Isa.
-The seat was created as a comfortably safe KAP seat, and Katter won it handily.
+The seat as created is a safe KAP seat, and Katter won it comfortably.

 He serves on the boards of the Laura Johnson Home, a retirement home, and the Southern Gulf Catchments, an environmental organisation.

 In February 2020, he was appointed leader of the Katter's Australian Party.

 At the 2020 Queensland state election Katter retained his seat of Traeger with 58.85 per cent of first preference votes and 74.72 per cent of the two-party-preferred vote.

 At the 2024 Queensland state election Katter retained his seat of Traeger.

 Political views

 Robbie Katter is an agrarian socialist, beginning a speech in the Queensland Parliament in 2017 by saying "The members opposite refer to agrarian socialism as though it is a bad thing.
 I wear it like a badge."

-In 2020, Katter called for the federal government to buy back Qantas Airline.
+In 2020, Katter called for the federal government to buy back Qantas Airlines.

 In April 2022, Katter said he would move a bill to ban transgender athletes from women's sport in the state.
 In May 2022, he proposed a motion which was voted down 49 votes to 33.
 The opposition Liberal National Party of Queensland voted with him.

-Katter advocates for North Queensland statehood.
+Katter advocates North Queensland statehood.
 On 22 May 2024, Katter introduced a motion in the Queensland Parliament that would separate North Queensland from the rest of the state, and called for a Referendum to be held in the North to allow residents to have their say on the matter.
 Katter claimed that the region was being neglected by the state's South East, particularly in the areas of investment, infrastructure and disaster relief.

-Katter is anti-abortion and has made a pledge to introduce a Private Members Bill into the post-election 2024 Queensland Parliament.
+Katter is anti-abortion and made a pledge to introduce a Private Member's Bill into the post-election 2024 Queensland Parliament.